-NSF and ASC would operate the ADCP Teledyne RDI VM-150 and ADCP Ocean Surveyor OS-38 from the source vessel during the planned study.
-Most of the energy in the sound pulses emitted by the ADCPs operate at frequencies near 150 kHz, and the maximum source level is 223.6 dB re 1 μPa (rms).
-Sound energy from the ADCP is emitted as a 30° conically-shaped beam.
-Marine mammals that encounter the ADCPs are unlikely to be subjected to repeated pulses because of the relatively narrow fore-aft width of the beam and would receive only limited amounts of pulse energy because of the short pulses.
-Animals close to the ship (where the beam is narrowest) are especially unlikely to be ensonified for more than one 15 ms pulse (or two pulses if in the overlap area).
-Similarly, Kremser et al. (2005) noted that the probability of a cetacean swimming through the area of exposure when the ADCPs emit a pulse is small.
+SIO would operate a sub-bottom profiler (Knudsen 3260) from the source vessel during the proposed study.
+Sounds from the sub-bottom profiler are very short pulses, occurring for 1 to 4 ms once ever second.
+Most of the energy in the sound pulses emitted by the subbottom profiler is at frequencies 3.5 kHz, and the beam is directed downward.
+The sub-bottom profiler that may be used on the Revelle has a maximum source level of 204 dB re 1 μPa.
+The sonar emits energy in a 27° beam from the bottom of the ship.
+Marine mammals that encounter the Knudsen 3260 are unlikely to be subjected to repeated pulses because of the relatively narrow fore-aft width of the beam and would receive only limited amounts of pulse energy because of the short pulses.
+Animals close to the ship (where the beam is narrowest) are especially unlikely to be ensonified for more than one pulse (or two pulses if in the overlap area).
+Similarly, Kremser et al. (2005) noted that the probability of a cetacean swimming through the area of exposure when a sub-bottom profiler emits a pulse is small-even for a sub-bottom profiler more powerful than that that may be on the Revelle.
 The animal would have to pass the transducer at close range and be swimming at speeds similar to the vessel in order to receive the multiple pulses that might result in sufficient exposure to cause TTS.

-Navy sonars that have been linked to avoidance reactions and stranding of cetaceans: (1) Generally have longer pulse duration than the ADCPs; and (2) are often directed close to horizontally versus more downward for the ADCPs.
-The area of possible influence of the ADCPs is much smaller-a narrow band below the source vessel.
+Navy sonars that have been linked to avoidance reactions and stranding of cetaceans: (1) Generally have longer pulse duration than the Knudsen 3260; and (2) are often directed close to horizontally versus more downward for the sub-bottom profiler.
+The area of possible influence of the single-beam echosounder is much smaller-a narrow band below the source vessel.
 Also, the duration of exposure for a given marine mammal can be much longer for naval sonar.
-During NSF and ASC's operations, the individual pulses would be very short, and a given mammal would not receive many of the downward-directed pulses as the vessel passes by.
-Possible effects of the ADCPs on marine mammals are described below.
+During SIO's operations, the individual pulses would be very short, and a given mammal would not receive many of the downward-directed pulses as the vessel passes by.
+Possible effects of a sub-bottom profiler on marine mammals are described below.

-Masking-Marine mammal communications would not be masked appreciably by the ADCP signals, given the low duty cycle of the ADCPs and the brief period when an individual mammal is likely to be within its beam.
-Furthermore, in the case of baleen whales, the ADCP signals (150 kHz) do not overlap with the predominant frequencies in the calls (16 Hz to less than 12 kHz), which would avoid any significant masking (Richardson et al., 1995).
+Masking-Marine mammal communications would not be masked appreciably by the sub-bottom profiler signals given the directionality of the signal and the brief period when an individual mammal is likely to be within its beam.
+Furthermore, in the case of baleen whales, the sub-bottom profiler signals do not overlap with the predominant frequencies in the calls (16 Hz to less than 12 kHz), which would avoid any significant masking (Richardson et al., 1995).